 Yes, lamb chops are filled with protein and healthy fats.
 Lambs are also most often grass-fed.

 Yes, absolutely!
-You can freeze cooked lamb chops for about 3 months in a freezer friendly air tight container.
+You can freeze cooked chops for about 3 months in a freezer friendly air tight container.
 You can also store raw lamb chops in the deep freezer for 2-3 months.

 - Make sure that the lamb pieces are cut uniform size.
 When the rack is cut in even size, this